-- Wear wraparound sunglasses and a hat to keep pollen and other airborne allergens away from your eyes.
+- Wear wraparound sunglasses and a cap to keep pollen and other airborne allergens away from your eyes.

-- Avoid going out in early mornings and at evening, when pollen levels are highest.
+- Don’t head out early mornings and evenings, when pollen levels are highest.

-- Change your clothing and shower when you return indoors to remove pollen from your body and hair.
+- Change your clothes and shower when you get back home to get rid of pollen on your body and hair.

-- Hay fever can exacerbate asthma symptoms.
+- Hay fever can make asthma symptoms worse.
 Always take your inhaler and medication with you on your run.

-- If you take medication for your hay fever symptoms, keep it next to your toothbrush.
-This will help you remember to take it.
+- Take meds for your hay fever symptoms?
+Keep it next to your toothbrush so you don’t forget to take it with you.

-- Track pollen counts and avoid going outside when these are high.
-Learn more about this below.
+- Track pollen counts and steer clear of heading out when these are high.
+Read more about this below.

 Pollen tracking and forecasting

-The pollen calendar will let you know when the different kinds of pollen are around.
-The two main types of pollen which affect the majority of people with hay fever are tree pollens and grass pollen.
+Our pollen calendar tells you when the different kinds of pollen are around.
+The two main types which affect the majority of us with hay fever are tree pollen and grass pollen.

 The types of trees most likely to release pollen that triggers hay fever are alder, birch, hazel and horse chestnut.
-The first tree pollens of the year typically release and cause hay fever symptoms in February, but sometimes as early as January.
+The first tree pollen of the year usually causes hay fever symptoms to flare up in February, but sometimes as early as January.

-All content and advice is provided on behalf of Allergy UK in partnership with Kleenex®
+All content and advice is provided on behalf of Allergy UK.